audreysuit/BAE305-SP25-Lab3/README.md

 # Test Procedures
 ## Part 1: LED Driving Circuits
 ### Step 1: Measure Resistor Values
-1. We verified the resistor values using the steps below, and recorded the measurements in Table 1.
-This is important to have an accurate reference for expected values in lab.
+1. We verified the resistor values using the steps below and recorded the measurements in Table 1.
+This is important in order to have an accurate reference for expected values in lab.
 2. Turn on the Fluke DMM and set it to the resistance (Ω) mode.
 3. Connect the DMM probes to the opposite ends of the resistor (the terminals).
 4. Record the actual resistance values in Table 1.